 Gathering Qualitative Data

 Gathering qualitative data from individual customers, on the reasons behind a customer leaving is an important source in customer churn analysis.

 Implementing a customer exit survey either just before or just after a customer has left, is an efficient way to understand the trends in customer responses.
 It’s best to keep the survey short to make sure you maximize the response rate, but they’re already churning, so you’ve got nothing to lose.
 The qualitative data can help you prioritize improving the underlying reasons causing churn, such as:

-Pricing: Do your competitors product or service have a greater perceived value?
+Pricing: Does your competitor's product or service have a greater perceived value?

 Customer Service: Did a poor customer service experience influence their decision to leave?